...

 Prioritise Mediation

 Contrary to popular belief, most divorce cases don’t end in court.
-Mediation offers a faster, less stressful alternative to resolve disputes.
+Mediation offers a faster, less stressful alternative to resolving disputes.
 In mediation, you and your spouse negotiate terms with the help of a neutral mediator.
 This method often saves time and reduces conflict.

 Know When to Negotiate